TheoryOfNekomata/avtomat/README.md

 				"stateSymbol": "anotherStateName",
 				"stateSymbol2": ["stateName1", "stateName2"],
 				...
-				"": "stateName3" // for the empty moves, put an empty string }
+				"": "stateName3" // for the empty (epsilon) moves, put an empty string }
 		}
-	}, "stateName2"); // stateName2 is the start state
+	}, "stateName"); // stateName is the start state

 ## API